 this post contains affiliate links.
 If you make a purchase through these links, I will receive a small comission at no extra cost to you.
 Thank you for supporting Life After Wheat so I can continue to bring you free recipes!

-Are you with me?
-Why is it OK for gluten free foods to not taste good??
-My friends, you do not have to go without!
 I am nearly giddy with excitement to share this recipe with you because I have been working on it sooooo long and finally cracked the code.

 - high quality gluten free flour (I highly recommend using gf Jules for this recipe)